 Bats are warm-blooded mammals, and the only such species naturally capable of true and sustained flight.
 They’re the second largest order of mammals on the planet (after pesky rodents!), comprising 20% of all classified mammal species worldwide.

-The smallest bats can be as tiny as 5.9 inches in wingspan, with the largest species spanning a daunting 1.7 metres!
+Other interesting bat facts include: The smallest bats can be as tiny as 5.9 inches in wingspan, with the largest species spanning a daunting 1.7 metres!
 The Mexican free-tailed bat is the fastest flying animal in horizontal flight.

 Bats play a significant role in ecology, pollinating flowers and dispersing fruit seeds, with some plants depending entirely on bats for seed distribution.
 They also consume insect pests, reducing the need for pesticides.